vgarc018/cs100hw4/READMEdraft_2.md

 `char_separator<char> delim(" &");`

-Now, let's compile the code with this change and then execute it:
+Let's compile the code with this change and then execute it:
 ```
 $ g++ -std=c++11 ex_2.cpp -o ex_2
 $ ./ex_2